AyaWaken

 Introduction

 Ayawaken, Inc. is an entheogen-based religious organization established under the laws of the State of Texas and recognized as a church under Section 501(c)(3) of the Internal Revenue Code.
-The Church’s theological and ritualistic framework centers on the sacramental use of Ayahuasca, a sacred brew with deep spiritual and ancestral significance.

 While Ayahuasca contains dimethyltryptamine (DMT), a substance listed on Schedule I under federal and state law, the Church’s structured, intentional, and sacred use of Ayahuasca is protected by: